McLean Hospital 115 Mill Street Belmont, MA 02478

 Since first opening its doors on the McLean campus in Belmont, Massachusetts in February 1997, the OCDI has expanded three times and has treated more than 10,000 adults from around the world.
 It has also been used as a model for the development of other residential treatment programs in the United States.

-“Even as late as 1997, there was not a good understanding of how many people were actually suffering from OCD and how the traditional therapy interventions at the time were not helpful,” said Diane Davey, RN, MBA, program director of the OCDI and one of the program’s founding staff members.
+“Even as late as 1997, there was not a good understanding of how many people were actually struggling with OCD and how the traditional therapy interventions at the time were not helpful,” said Diane Davey, RN, MBA, program director of the OCDI and one of the program’s founding staff members.
 “In fact, OCD treatments back then were making patients’ conditions worse, not better.
 However, since that time, the understanding and recognition of OCD has definitely improved.”

 “When we opened, it was the only program of its kind in the country, and while we knew there was a tremendous demand for this kind of service, we could not have predicted that this program would ultimately change the landscape of OCD treatment worldwide,” said Philip G. Levendusky, PhD, ABPP, senior vice president of Business Development for McLean Hospital.